mdinamullah27/Lung-Disease-CCT/README.md

 ## 📝 How to Use / Reproduce

-1. Clone this repository
-2. Install dependencies (e.g. via `requirements.txt`)
-3. Preprocess data (artifact removal, normalization, augmentation / GAN balancing)
+Preprocess data (artifact removal, normalization, augmentation / GAN balancing)
-4. Train MCCT model (on 32×32 images) or evaluate using pretrained weights (if provided)
+Train MCCT model (on 32×32 images) or evaluate using pretrained weights (if provided)
-5. Evaluate and compare results with baseline models
+Evaluate and compare results with baseline models

 ---